Skip to main content

 Healthy relationships are not just important for children’s development.
 They are also part of what makes the day-to-day moments of life meaningful, fun, and rewarding for both children and adults.
 Relationships with parents and other primary caregivers are particularly crucial for children’s development, but any adult who is in a caring role with a child, including early educators, grandparents, and others, can interact with them in ways that support social and emotional development.
 In different cultures and communities, children may be looked after by many caring adults in their family and community in early childhood.
 The adults around a family can also support primary caregivers in ways that build their capacity to provide the care their children need.

-Parents are not like carpenters who can shape a child into very specific final product, but rather gardeners, who nurture the growth of a child in the context of other factors
+Parents cannot determine who their child will become.
+As psychologist Alison Gopnik describes, parents are not like carpenters who can shape a child into very specific final product, but rather gardeners, who nurture the growth of a child in the context of other factor.

 Sensitive relationships not only actively support development – they can also act as a buffer protecting children against negative factors in the world around them.
 If a child experiences adversity, it will be less harmful in the presence of a loving and trusted adult who can provide reassurance and care.